The Voice of the Turtle

 It is, as Ernie Harwell said, where “democracy shines its brightest.”

 For me, a day at the ballpark isn’t just about the game.
 Hell, more often than not the game itself is merely the background dressing for an afternoon under a perfect summer sky, enjoying unhealthy food and even unhealthier drink with the company of some of my closest friends.
 It’s something that I want to share with anyone willing to partake.

 In baseball, you can’t kill the clock.
 You’ve got to give the other man his chance.
 That’s why this is the greatest game.

-This is what makes baseball so pure, so fair.
+This is what makes baseball so pure, and so fair.
 It doesn’t matter how big or strong or fast you are.
-If you cannot conquer the mental battles that come with each game, you’ll never cut the mustard.
+If you cannot conquer the mental battles that come with each game, each and every day, you will never cut the mustard.

 But the beauty of baseball, as with life, is that if you commit yourself to it… you’ll have your chance.